dwright04/ufldl/README.md

 # ufldl

-Repository for Unsupervised Feature Learning and Deep Learning (UFLDL) code.
+Repository for reimplementations of Unsupervised Feature Learning and Deep Learning (UFLDL) in python.

 ### NeuralNet.py